Grant Submission Overview

 1. Determine the best sponsor to approach.

-OSR Role: We have created a resource page for you to locate funding opportunities, called “Find Funding.”
-We will also meet with you in person to discuss funding opportunities including a review of the submission guidelines.
+OSR Role: In addition to searching via Cayuse 424, we have created a resource page for you to locate funding opportunities, called “Find Funding.”
+We will also meet with you to discuss funding opportunities including a review of the submission guidelines.